abdel-habib/reinforcement-learning-taxiv3-solution/README.md

 # <h1 align="center">Taxi V3 Environment Solution using Reinforcement Learning</h1>

 This repository contains the code developed for the coding interview task for a Research Engineering role.
+We experimented multiple reinforcement learning algorithms and summarised our findings in the figures below, with a detailed description of how to run our solution.

 Table of Contents
 =================